Spoons and Cookies

 after-oil-sunbath

-Drawing on William Morris’ philosophy, now make them useful.
+Drawing on William Morris’ philosophy, it’s time to make them useful.
 Baking is a good idea.
-The gold standard of baking in our household is Oatmeal Chocolate Chip Cookies.
+The gold standard of baking in our household for many years was Oatmeal Chocolate Chip Cookies.

 Wooden spoons are like the trees from which they are honed.
 They are organically beautiful.
 They are eminently utilitarian.
 They can be passed through many generations of kitchens and cooks.
 In this way they live…maybe forever.